coolKarsta/server-side-programming-assignment/README.md

 ## Contact
-Please contact my manager Jug :)
+Please contact my manager Jug the dog :)
 :) Thank you for trying my website, have a nice day ~~~